-We transported 23 asylees to doctor and dentist offices and 26 asylees to work.
+We transported twenty-three asylees to doctor's and dentist's offices and twenty-six asylees to work.

-Two students were enrolled in school - one in Willis Elementary School and one in Indian Valley Elementary School.
+Two students were enrolled in school - one at Willis Elementary School and one at Indian Valley Elementary School.

-2 Asylees started making beaded jewelry and so far have sold 6 pieces!!!
+Two asylees started making beaded jewelry, and so far, they have sold 6 pieces!

-During July orders averaged 20 per Monday and in August they dropped to 10 or under orders per Monday.
+During July, orders averaged twenty per Monday and in August they dropped to ten or under orders per Monday.

-We were unsuccessful in raising funds to purchase the WoodBerry Inn.
-So... now we are raising funds to purchase property so we can create a tiny house village in Floyd to accommodate our current and future residents.
+We were unsuccessful in raising funds to purchase the WoodBerry Inn, so now we are raising funds to purchase property and create a tiny house village in Floyd to accommodate our current and future residents.

 Financial donations dropped again in August.
 We need help with fundraising.
 Any and all suggestions will be appreciated.
 I know these are tough times for everyone.
-Asylee receive zero assistance, we are their lifeline.
-If our members would please contribute $15 per month we would not be in this difficult situation.
+Asylees receive zero assistance; we are their lifeline.
+If our members would please contribute $15 per month, we would not be in this difficult situation.
 Please consider making your donation today!

-You can either send check or money order to FFOAS - P.O.
-Box 628, Floyd, VA 24091 or through PayPal donation button on our website: www.FloydFriendsOfAsylumSeekers.org
+You can either send a check or money order to FFOAS - P.O.
+Box 628, Floyd, VA 24091 or through the PayPal donation button on our website: www.FloydFriendsOfAsylumSeekers.org

-On 26th September 2020, 4 asylees are being taken to Washington DC to the Mexican embassy with hopes of getting their credentials duplicated as ICE took their passports, birth certificates, immunization record and driver licenses and did not return them when they were released.
+On 26th September 2020, four asylees are being taken to Washington DC to the Mexican embassy with hopes of getting their credentials duplicated, since ICE took their passports, birth certificates, immunization records, and driver licenses and did not return them when they were released.
 Keep your fingers crossed that all will go well for all of them.

-Our heart is overflowing with gratitude for Literacy Volunteers of the NRV for launching our first on site English class on August 18 2020.
+Our heart is overflowing with gratitude for Literacy Volunteers of the NRV for launching our first on site English class on August 18, 2020.
 It was a stellar success.
-We will do this the next 8 Wednesday evenings!
+We will do these the next eight Wednesday evenings!